terascope/teraslice/docs/reference.md

       "full_response": true,
       "time_resolution": "ms",
       "subslice_key_threshold": 100000,
-      "subslice_key_multiplier": 3,
       "key_type": base64url
     }
 ```
 In this mode, there is a definite start (inclusive) and end time (exclusive).
 Each slice will be based off of the interval and size configurations.
 If the number of documents exceed the size within a given interval, it will recurse and and split the interval in half continually until the number of documents is less than or equal to size.
-If this cannot be achieved then the size of the chunk will be calculated against a threshold ( count >= threshold && count >= size * multiplier ), and if it passes the threshold it further subdivides the range by the documents \_id's, else the slicer will ignore the size limit and process the chunk as is.
+If this cannot be achieved then the size of the chunk will be calculated against a threshold , and if it passes the threshold it further subdivides the range by the documents \_id's, else the slicer will ignore the size limit and process the chunk as is.

 | Configuration | Description | Type |  Notes